>

 Feiler’s newest book of photography, A Better Life for Their Children: Julius Rosenwald, Booker T. Washington, and the 4,978 Schools that Changed America, was published in 2021 by the University of Georgia Press.
 This work is the first comprehensive photodocumentary of the program created by Tuskegee Institute principal Booker T. Washington and Sears, Roebuck & Company president Julius Rosenwald.
 From 1912 to 1937, this collaboration built 4,978 schools for African American children across 15 southern and border states and transformed America.

-Feiler was named “Book Photographer of the Year” by Prix de la Photographie Paris in 2022 and A Better Life for Their Children won the gold medal for documentary book.
+Feiler was named “Book Photographer of the Year” by Prix de la Photographie Paris in 2022, and A Better Life for Their Children won the gold medal for documentary book.
 The book also won the International Photography Awards (IPA) 2022 first place for documentary book.
 It has been honored with an Eric Hoffer Award, an Axiom Award Gold Medal, and a Book, Jacket, and Journal Award from the Association of University Presses.
-Photolucida named Feiler’s Rosenwald school images a 2020 Top 50 portfolio and Photoville selected them for the 2020 edition of The Fence, an outdoor exhibition displayed internationally in eleven cities.
+Photolucida named Feiler’s Rosenwald school images a 2020 Top 50 portfolio, and Photoville selected them for the 2020 edition of The Fence, an outdoor exhibition displayed internationally in eleven cities.
 The solo exhibition of this work is now on tour.

 Feiler’s earlier book, Without Regard to Sex, Race, or Color, was also published by the University of Georgia Press.
-Focused on the largely abandoned campus of an historically black college, this body of artistic documentary photography offers a new way into the debate raging in our society about the essential role education has played as the foundation of the American Dream.
+Focused on the largely abandoned campus of a historically black college, this body of artistic documentary photography offers a new way into the debate raging in our society about the essential role education has played as the foundation of the American Dream.

 Feiler earned his bachelor’s in economics from The Wharton School of the University of Pennsylvania.
 He earned a master’s in modern history from Oxford University and a master’s in business administration from Stanford University.